 However, if the offence is serious, or it follows earlier warnings that have gone unheeded by the pupil concerned, the matter will be reported to the Phase Leader.
 In some instances, this will not be possible as the class teacher and Team leader may be the same role.
-In these rare situations, another Phase Leader or the Deputy will intervene and act as the next step in the chain.
+In these situations, another Senior Leader will intervene and act as the next step in the chain.